awsdocs/aws-doc-sdk-examples/ruby/example_code/rds/README.md

-# Amazon RDS code examples for the AWS SDK for Ruby
+# Amazon RDS code examples for the SDK for Ruby
 ## Overview
-These examples show how to create and manage Amazon Relational Database Service (Amazon RDS) instances and clusters using the AWS SDK for Ruby.
+These examples show how to create and manage Amazon Relational Database Service (Amazon RDS) instances and clusters using the SDK for Ruby.

-Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.
+Amazon RDS is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.